The Kuklinski Family

 Benna: “Ivy was sick.
 I worked for her for about six months, and then she said, ‘I can’t afford to keep you, Benna, but I’ll see if I can get you a job.
 My sisters work at the Stratford hospital.’
 I worked in the nurses’ dining room for about three years, then looked after Father McGlyn for about nine months, in the big house opposite [the Inglewood Catholic presbytery].”

 Benna: “Joe was working for our uncle Mick [Potroz] when Dad found this little well-rundown house, and we shifted to Inglewood.”

 Joe Kuklinski, with his parents and brothers, dressed and ready to leave for military training.
-From left, Ellen, Peter in front of Joe, Patrick, Jacob and Mick.
+Sitting along the wall from the left is Ellen, Peter in front of Joe, Patrick, Jacob and Mick.
 Tom is in front.

 Benna: “I still worked in Stratford, and Pauline was working in New Plymouth then, so when Joe got home, there were nine of us in that little house.
 It was the happiest place.
 There was a big lawn on the roadside, in front of the house, and they played cricket all the time.”

 Gertie: “The boys from the neighbourhood all played rugby, the girls would gather around here and we’d go down and watch them, and Mum would cook enough tea for everybody.
 The more kids there were in the house, the better Mum liked it.

 “Mr Fabish said to Dad one day, ‘Your house is condemned.
 It’s not really fit for a family.
 If you can get enough money to buy the section from the lady who owned it—Mary Butler of Tariki—I know a builder who will build you a new place.’
 I think it was a hundred and something pounds, not very much.
 Dad and Mum went to the lawyer and got a 30-year government loan.

 “It was Bernard Fabish.
 He was marvellous like that.”